LidorBaum/BiquB1MarlinFirmware/README.md

 there are 4 BLTouch firmwares - BLINIEAR 3x3 , 4x4, 5x5 - this is the grid of probing points, the higher - the better, but also time consumer.
 I am using 4x4 grid and it is just fine.
 The last BLTouch firmware is UBL - Unified Bed Leveling.
 I am not a fan of that but it is also an option. it is 7 probe points each axis (XY)
+Please notice that in order to use BLTouch each power cycle of the printer, you need to write in your Start Gcode script the command 'M420 S1' to activate and use the bltouch that saved on the EEPROM If you are using the bed leveling command G29, it is automatically activating and use (no need for M420 S1)

 before considering updating to my firmware, please backup your current firmware. (if it is a stock, you have it in Biqu's github, if it is modified, it probably sitting in your SD card as "FIRMWARE.CUR")